gerhynes/python-notes/README.md

         print(row) # each row is an OrderedDict print(row["Name"])
 ```
 ### Delimiters

-Readers accept a delimiter kwarg in case your data isn't seperated by commas.
+Readers accept a delimiter kwarg in case your data isn't separated by commas.

 ```python
 from csv import reader